 The College will endeavour to ensure students can enroll in their selected courses.
 However, some courses are highly competitive and places may be limited.
-Students must select an English and a Mathematics course.
+Students must select an English course.
+Students must also select a Mathematics course if they have not achieved Year 9 NAPLAN Band 8 or OLNA Category 3 in Numeracy.